 Data analysis

 We included confirmed and suspected STEC and Salmonella outbreaks transmitted via food or animal contact.
 We excluded outbreaks with multiple etiologies and outbreaks caused by multiple or complex food vehicles, outbreaks with unknown or missing food vehicles, or food vehicles that could not be classified using the IFSAC scheme.
 We included only foodborne or animal contact outbreaks because we assumed the risk factors and potential predictors for other modes of transmission (e.g., person-to-person) would differ substantially.
 We determined outbreak source categories based on number of outbreaks in that category.
 Outbreak data from 1998-2016 were randomly split into a training set (75%) and a testing set (25%) stratified by outbreak source to ensure balance.
-Outbreaks with rare food vehicles (fewer than 100 outbreaks) were excluded from the training set, but they were included in the testing set..
+Outbreaks with rare food vehicles (fewer than 25 outbreaks) were excluded.
 Outbreak data from 2017 were used to evaluate the final selected model.

 Predictors